jefforshalick/personalSite/content/portfolio/checkout.md

 weight = "100"

 +++
-RetailMeNot Checkout is an on demand savings platform that utilizes on-demand, discounted gift cards to promise consistent savings.
+Checkout
 <!--more-->
+Checkout by RetailMeNot is an on demand savings platform that utilizes on-demand, discounted gift cards to promise consistent savings.

 This product was 3 years in the making.
 Starting with a vision of a product to deliver discounted gift cards to the user, fast, we set out to create a magical experience with the promise of always-on savings.

 ![](/img/checkout-12.png)

 ![](/img/checkout-2.jpg)

-Above is some initial sketches of the flow of the app and below is a sample flow from early on around onboarding and the buy flow.

 ![](/img/checkout-3.png)